HomeBioConcertsVaultAudio/VideoLinxPhoto GalleryContact

 Click here to read comments regarding moms final days.

-Click here to send comments
+Click here to send your comments

-For problems viewing this web site, troubleshooting, etc.
+For problems viewing this website, troubleshooting, etc. Click here to contact the webmaster general.

-Disclaimer; This web site is a virtual window to the life of Eric Kinkel, it reveals personal content as well as editorial commentary.
+*Additionally: This web site is a virtual window to the life of Eric Kinkel, it reveals: non threatening, harmless personal content, images and editorial commentary often humorous in nature and never meant to cause harm to any corporation, LLC, group of persons, race, ethnicity or, any one individual.
 This site is specifically created and designed to continually inform, update and occasionally be entertaining for those who have interest in the many projects initiated.
 Names of those who have worked with Mr. Kinkel on projects, personal, professional or otherwise, may appear on this website.

 This site also contains a variety of information pertaining to an array of enterprising ventures, tributes, concerts, philanthropic endeavors and personal interest's.
 Since the launching of Eric Kinkel.com in October, 2003 positive results have annually accumulated high volume's of web traffic.

 Critical commentary is welcome by e-mail.
-Click here to send your message
+Click here to send your message.